-IP leak.
+IP (Internet Protocol) leak.
 If a VPN is not configured correctly, your real IP address might slip out.

 IPv4.
 It's the original design of the internet protocol address.
 Due to the exponential growth of internet users, IPv4 is no longer sustainable, since it only allows a total of 4 billion IP addresses.

 IPv6.
 Due to the lack of IP addresses that IPv4 can provide, IPv6 was introduced.
 It's the modern version of the original IPv4.

 ISP.
 Internet service provider, a.k.a.
 ISP, is an organization that provides you with an internet connection.

 Logs.
 In general, there are two kinds of logs: usage logs that include visited websites, and connection logs that contain connection times, data usage, users’ real IP address, and an IP address assigned by a VPN.
 Some VPN providers keep no logs of your VPN activity, except information needed for billing and troubleshooting.
 Surfshark is one of them.

 Obfuscation.
 Servers at Surfshark use this technology that allows hiding the fact that you're using a VPN.
 It makes your online activities look like regular traffic while connected to a VPN.